bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 In this section, I will try to demonstrate how to pick mods by walking you through my mod setup.

 Researching and selecting mods is by far the most time-consuming aspect of modding for me.
-In case you haven't noticed, there are a lot of mods. _Way too many_ mods to try them all in one go.
+In case you haven't noticed, there are a lot of mods. *Way too many* mods to try them all at once.

 More importantly, game saves are fragile.
 Most mods can't be cleanly removed after they are added, and some mods can't even be cleanly added mid-game.
 Yes, you can use the [Script Cleaner](https://www.nexusmods.com/skyrimspecialedition/mods/34601) to "clean" a save after removing mods, but in reality, the idea of "cleaning" a save is a delusion, and the only way to cleanly remove a mod is to revert to a save from before before the mod was added.
 In some cases you might get lucky -- mods that don't add scripts can usually be removed without much issue.
 But must mods of any interest use scripts, so don't count on it.

 The point is, if you care about a save game, you should care about the mods you add to it.
 Ideally, you should test new mods one at a time and always save before you add a mod.
 Of course, it's not always so easy in practice.
 Some mods have wide-ranging effects on the game, you may have to play it for a while before you know whether or not you like it, and you probably won't want to test one mod at a time when you have a bunch of mods that you want to play together.
 I dealt with all of these problems because I had several years of new mods to evaluate all at once.

-### Mod Categories

 Navigating the great sea of mods is much easier once you have an idea of the main categories and the choices that you have within each category.
-Here I will walk you through the main categories that I use to organize my mods.
+Here I will walk you through the categories that I use to organize my mods.
 At this point I've mostly converged with the Nexus categories, but I only get as detailed as I need for it to be helpful.

 *NOTE*: This section is not an exhaustive mod list.
 In particular, I didn't include all of the dependencies required to use these mods.
 As always, make sure you follow the installation instructions for every mod you use.

-#### Bug Fixes
+### Bug Fixes

 The most commonly used bugfix mods by far are Arthmoor's Unofficial Skyrim Special Edition Patch (USSEP) and Cutting Room Floor (CRF).
 USSEP fixes a bunch of bugs while CRF adds a bunch of extra content that was in the game files but removed from the world.
 I could probably live without these mods, but I use them anyway because some mods depend on them.